Dental Extractions

 What Does Not Qualify

-• Extraction performed purely for cosmetic purposes with no underlying dental or medical reason, as subsection 118.2(2.1) excludes expenses for procedures provided purely for cosmetic purposes
+• Extraction performed purely for cosmetic purposes with no underlying dental or medical reason (subsection 118.2(2.1) excludes purely cosmetic procedures)

 Good to Know

-Keep the itemized receipt or invoice from your dentist showing the date of service, the type of procedure performed, and the amount paid.
-If sedation or general anaesthesia was used during the extraction, those fees are also eligible as part of the dental service and should appear on the same invoice or a separate one from the anaesthetist.
+• Keep the itemized receipt or invoice from your dentist showing the date of service, the type of procedure performed, and the amount paid.
+If sedation or general anaesthesia was used, those fees are also eligible and should appear on the same or a separate invoice.

 Frequently Asked Questions